amirongit/notecode/django.md

 [*source*](https://docs.djangoproject.com/en/6.1/)
 ### The model layer
 #### Models
-models are the definitive source of information about relational data, inheriting `django.db.models.Model`.<br>
+models are the definitive source of information about relational data & inherit from `django.db.models.Model`.<br>
 usually, each model represents a table & its attributes correspond to DB columns.<br>
 `django.db.models.Model` provides an automatically generated DB access API.<br>
 each model's table name is derived from its metadata.